Vova12344weq/SillyTavern-Telegram-Connector/README.md

 ## Multiplayer Game Sessions (New Feature)

-This fork introduces **Game Sessions** for cooperative RP.
+This introduces **Game Sessions** for cooperative RP.
 The bot ignores non-game messages until activated, keeping chats clean.

 ### Step 1: Start a Session — `/gg`
 - Activates the bot and begins a game session.